FouziH/introduction-to-control-flow/README.md

 ## Changing the value

-        When we were using array, we could rewrite entries by the using bracket notation to reassign value
+        When we were using array, we could rewrite entries by the using bracket notation to reassign value:

+        String[] shoppingCart = {"Trench Coat", "Tweed Houndstooth Hat", "Magnifying Glass"};

+        shoppingCart[0] = "Tweed Cape";

+    ArrayList has slightly different way of doing this, using the set() method: